+Representative Board Members and Alternate Board Members

-Each organisation or constituency that is entitled pursuant to Article 9 to have one or more Representative Board Members will determine a process for selecting its Board member(s), provided that such Board Member(s) shall possess skills relevant to the Gavi Alliance, and provided that the process with respect to any constituency shall be set forth in the By-laws or shall be otherwise acceptable to the Board.
+Each Eligible Organisation or Eligible Constituency that is entitled pursuant to Article 9 to have one or more Representative Board Members will determine its selection process for selecting its Board member(s) (otherwise referred to as the “self-organising principle”) (“Selection Process”) , provided that such Board member(s) shall possess skills relevant to the Gavi Alliance, and provided that the process with respect to any constituency shall be set forth in the Operating Procedures or shall be otherwise acceptable to the Board.

-Each person so selected shall be appointed by the Board and shall hold the seat allocated to such organisation or constituency until such time as such organisation or constituency shall designate a successor person.
-Each organisation or constituency shall be entitled to replace any of its representatives, and any such replacement shall be appointed by the Board.
+Each person so selected shall be appointed by the Board and shall hold the seat allocated to such Eligible Organisation or Eligible Constituency until such time as they shall designate a successor person.
+Each Eligible Organisation or Eligible Constituency shall be entitled to replace any of its Representative Board Members, and any such replacement shall be appointed by the Board.

-same Article 2.4.2Each Alternate Board Member shall also be subject to the provisions of Article 2.4.4.
+Each Eligible Organisation and Eligible Constituency shall be entitled to designate one person per Board member as an alternate Board member (an “Alternate Board Member”), subject to the exceptional provision set out below.
+Each Alternate Board Member shall be entitled to act as a Board member in lieu of the Representative Board Member in accordance with the provisions hereof.
+All references herein to Representative Board Member shall include Alternate Board Member, unless otherwise specified or the context otherwise requires.
+Alternate Board Members shall be selected and replaced and shall resign in the same way as Representative Board Members and shall have the same rights, privileges and responsibilities and be subject to the same duties and obligations, and be provided the same information, as Representative Board Members when acting in that capacity.